linuz90/gmail-newsletters-filter/README.md

 * Emails with keywords like "urgent" or "alert"
 * [Mailbrew](https://mailbrew.com) digests
 * Emails with label `notifications` (you can change it to any label)

+The query includes a few Italian sentences as well.

 ## Usage